avenix/WDK/README.md

-# Wearables Development Toolkit
+# Wearables Development Toolkit (WDK)

-The Wearables Development Toolkit is a set of tools to facilitate the development of wearable device / activity recognition applications.
+The Wearables Development Toolkit (WDK) is a set of tools to facilitate the development of wearable device / activity recognition applications.
 The usual activities involved in the development of such applications are: data collection, data annotation, algorithm development, algorithm evaluation and deployment (i.e. integration of the code into the wearable device):

 ![Activity Recognition Chain Development](doc/images/ARCDevelopment.png)

- This Toolkit offers different tools for each of these activities.

-*Note: Check my Matlab tutorial on the Activity Recognition Chain for wearables: <https://github.com/avenix/ARC-Tutorial/>*

 ## Setup